agile-ts/documentation/docs/Interfaces.md

 #### `addNewProperties`

-If new properties that don't already exist in the value object should be added to the State value.
+Determines whether new properties should be added to the new State value that aren't already present in the current value object.
 ```ts {2,4}
 const MY_STATE = App.createState({id: 1, name: "frank"});
 MY_STATE.patch({location: "Germany"}, {addNewProperties: false});